 Sorority and Fraternity: The Pros and Cons of Greek Life

-Many college students are attracted to sororities and fraternities because it's a way to have ready-made friends, fun events, and service activities to participate in, and connections with alumni and the national Greek organization who can help with internships and jobs after graduation, which is truly a plus for new graduates.
+Many college students are attracted to sororities and fraternities because they offer a way to have ready-made friends, fun events and service activities to participate in.
+What's more, connections with alumni and the national Greek organization can help with internships and jobs after graduation, which is truly a plus for new graduates.

-Philanthropy is often an integral part of Greek life, so if you are service-minded, Greek life can connect with different organizations to volunteer your time.
-Being a member of a Greek organization also may come with some academic requirements, motivating students to take their academics seriously.
+Philanthropy is often an integral part of Greek life, so if you are service-minded, Greek life can connect you with different organizations where you can volunteer your time.
+Being a member of a Greek organization may also come with some academic requirements, motivating students to take their academics seriously.

 If Greek life sounds like something that might interest you, keep reading to learn more about the pros and cons of Greek life.

-Service to the community is a big part of Greek organizations and most fraternities and sororities partner with community organizations or causes.
-Usually, each fraternity and sorority has one specific cause they work with each year, such as preventing child abuse, raising funds for cancer research, or providing mentors for youth.
+- Focus on philanthropy: Service to the community is a big part of Greek organizations, and most fraternities and sororities partner with community organizations or causes.
+Usually, each fraternity and sorority chooses one specific cause to work with each year, such as preventing child abuse, raising funds for cancer research or providing mentors for youth.
 These causes can vary, and many times, you can find one you're passionate enough about to continue long after college.

-Joining a fraternity or sorority automatically connects you with hundreds of alumni.
-This gives you connections to alumni who may help you get an internship, get a job, or help you get into grad school.
+- Connections with alumni: Joining a fraternity or sorority automatically connects you with hundreds of alumni.
+This gives you connections to people who may help you get an internship, land a job or get into grad school.
 Don't discount the value of this!
 It's great to know as many people as possible when starting a career.

-There are elected positions in fraternities and sororities, giving officers experience in leading a large organization.
+- Leadership training: There are elected positions in fraternities and sororities.
+These positions give officers experience in leading a large organization.
 Even if you are not one of the elected officers, there are still many other committees and causes that members lead.
 In short, a Greek organization provides leadership opportunities you migth not otherwise find, and those experiences can help you land a job.

-A Greek organization comes with a ready-made social network.
-There will be many different social activities to participate in, and chances are, there will always be someone who will join you for coffee, a night out, or studying.
-This is a great way for people who are shy or more introverted to make friends in college.
+- Social networking: A Greek organization comes with a ready-made social network.
+There will be many different social activities to participate in, and chances are, there will always be someone who will join you for coffee, a night out or studying.
+This is a great way for people who are shy or introverted to make friends in college.

-With all good things come a few negatives as well.
+With all good things come a few negatives.
 Some of the cons of joining a Greek organization include:

 Before you make a decision on joining a fraternity or sorority, do your homework.
-Look around, see what they offer, see what they stand for, and see what the obligations (both financial and time) are.
+Look around, see what they offer, see what they stand for and see what the obligations (both financial and time) are.
 Remember that you can always join during your second semester, or even second year.
 There's no hurry.

-Now that you know some of the pros and cons of Greek life, you can make an informed decision if it sounds like something that would be good for you.
-You can learn even more about Greek organizations here.
+Now that you know some of the pros and cons of Greek life, you can make an informed decision.
+Does it sound like something that would be good for you?
+You can learn even more about Greek organizations in our blog.